|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Slowly cooking Belgian endives in a bit of butter and lemon juice transforms these otherwise crispy bitter leaves into tender, luscious, almost sweet bundles.
+Slowly cooking Belgian endives in a bit of butter and lemon juice transforms these otherwise crunchy bitter leaves into tender, luscious, almost sweet bundles.
 It's kitchen alchemy at its finest.
-These endives are fabulous alongside a classic roast chicken or with broiled fish.
+The endives begin on the stovetop in some liquid and cook covered until tender; they are then browned either on the stove or finished in a hot oven.
+What results is a delicious side dish that is fabulous alongside a classic roast chicken, grilled steak, or broiled fish.

 Gather the ingredients.

 Put a large, heavy frying pan, sauté pan, or pot over medium-low heat.
 Whatever vessel you choose should have a tight-fitting lid.
 When the pan is hot, add the butter.